Shivang9983/Archery-Arena/README.md

 ## 🤝 Contributing

 Contributions are welcome.
-Feel free to fork the repository and submit a pull request.
+Feel free to fork the repository and submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

 ---

-Made with ❤️ by **Butcher**
+Made with ❤️ by **Shivang kuamr**